Living in a van is an incredible life-changing experience. No matter what, you won’t come back as the same person.

 There are a few different solar showers that you can get.
-We used a hanging solar shower that we hooked on to our van’s roof rack.
+We use a hanging solar shower that we hook on to our van’s roof rack.

 With a solar shower all you need to do is fill it up with water, leave it in the sun and within 30 minutes it will get warm enough to take a short refreshing shower.
 One solar bag is usually enough to take a quick shower and even wash my hair.